 Writing an effective recommendation takes time and effort, however most professors and mentors are happy to do this for well-deserved students/employees.
 It is important to make your request well in advance—at least three or four weeks before the deadline.
 Meet in person, if possible.
 Visit your professor or former employer during office hours or by appointment.
 This creates an opportunity for this person to get to know you better and allows time for questions that will help when writing the recommendation.
 Moreover, seeing you in person will make it easier for your professor to recall previous interactions with you.

 When requesting a letter of recommendation tell this person about the internship program, why you are applying and what you hope to learn.
 Then explain that two letters of recommendation are required and that you were wondering if this person would recommend you for the program.
+You can submit your letters of recommendation in your application in the same place you upload your other documents (cover letter, resume, etc.) Alternatively, your recommenders can submit the letter directly to your program manager to upload to your application.

 Some ways to word your request might be: